dkanghan/Tower_Defense/UserManual.md

 ### **Level 3**

 - There are 10 waves of enemies in level 3.
-- Defeat all enemies in level 3 to progress to level 4.
 - Enemies will be more challenging in this level.
 - Level 3 looks like this: